Previous Page

 Case Connection

-Case Connection is a web-based application on the Health and Human Services Commission (HHSC) public website.
-It allows CASA employees, volunteers, and board members assigned to an open case in IMPACT to access certain case information, including a child’s substitute care records.
+Case Connection is a web-based application that allows CASA employees, volunteers, and board members assigned to an open case in IMPACT to view specific case information, including a child’s substitute care records.

 Central Registry Check

-A Central Registry check is a name-based search in IMPACT of the DFPS Central Registry.
-The DFPS Central Registry contains all records of child abuse and neglect investigations in Texas.
-The Texas Family Code §261.002 requires DFPS to maintain the Central Registry.
+A Central Registry check is a name-based search of the DFPS Central Registry in IMPACT.
+The DFPS Central Registry contains records of child abuse and neglect investigations in Texas, as required by Texas Family Code §261.002.

-The Central Registry contains only information that meets both of the following criteria:
+The Central Registry contains only investigations that meet both of the following criteria:

-• Child Protective Investigations, Child Care Investigations, or Adult Protective Services Provider Investigations gathered the information during an investigation of child abuse or neglect.
+• Child Protective Investigations (which includes Child Care Investigations) or Health and Human Services Provider Investigations gathered the information during an investigation of child abuse or neglect.

-• The subject has a role of designated perpetrator or sustained perpetrator in a case that received a disposition of Reason to Believe or Confirmed.
+• The subject has a role of designated perpetrator or sustained perpetrator in an investigation with a disposition of Reason to Believe or Confirmed.

-• The subject is an alleged perpetrator in an open child abuse or neglect investigation.
+• The subject is listed as an alleged perpetrator in an open investigation of child abuse or neglect.

 Child Care Licensing Automation Support System (CLASS)

-Cleared means that no information was found during the background check that would prohibit the subject from acting in the role for which the check was requested.
+Cleared or eligible means no information was found during the background check that would prevent the subject from serving in the role for which the check was submitted.

-For details on how this term applies to the different groups that request background checks through Background Checks, see:
+For details on how this term applies to different background checks request groups, see:

 2510 Cleared (for purchased client services)